 They say I am wonderfully smart, playful, creative, dynamic, sexy, oh and that I mix well (I like that one).
 They also say that my libido is vibrant.
-Others say that I am quirky, intense and attention seeking - all in a good way, of course!!
+Others say that I am quirky, intense, passionate and attention seeking - all in a good way, of course!!
 My full, curvy and hirsute figure are specific attributes that appeal to a certain kind of man.
 I welcome that interest.

 scientific american once wrote an article about the eccentricities of the creative mind: “I don’t feel like a square peg trying to fit into a round hole.
 I feel like an octagonal peg with conical appendages.”

 while my personal vocabulary is not that robust, the square peg in the round hole says it all

 I came to OKCupid inspired by the fairy tale love story of two geeks.
 The bride and groom are now wed complete with wedding hashtag.
 She was someone i had just connected with re: social media.
 There was a huge cover story written about them in some geek magazine in Chicago.
 I hadn't heard the distinction of geeks in relationship to OKCupid, but something about the article resonated with me.
 I realized that many geeks are really drawn to me, and that I, in my own way, am equally geeky.
 While i find this place - this online dating place - really really deplorable at times, occasionally there is a redeeming outreach that acknowledges the geek and/or the romantic in all of us!!
 It's what keeps me here.
 I believe in happy endings.
 Do you?

 I am seeking connection and involvement.
 To me, connection means spending quality time getting to know one another.
 I desire with every part of me involvement.
 I like that you have time for me and I value your vested interest.
 This means seeing each other on a regular basis vs something fleeting or one time.